 Djuma offers more than 7000ha of private land, bordering right onto the western boundary of the Kruger National Park.
 This part of the African bush is a hidden gem, offering some of the most beautiful game viewing in Africa.
 This is the home of the legendary Big Five which roam these unspoilt lands, Lion, leopard, elephant, rhino & buffalo can be spotted from the comfort & safety of our open game viewing vehicles, accompanied by some of the most experienced safari guides & trackers in the business.

 As the dawn begins to break at the start of another magical day in the African bush, we will head to the vehicle & it is time to head out into the wilds to see what’s happening, making the most of the coolest part of the day & the magical early morning light.

 At the end of the day, as the sun begins to dip, & the heat of the African day decreases, we will head out as this is the perfect time to spot the predators that call Djuma their home, taking in the magical “golden hour” of light for the ideal photographic opportunities.

-NaturesLens offers keen wildlife photographers the chance to capture images of the impressive wildlife of Etosha National Park, you will be photographing the wildlife of this massive area as they thrive in their natural habitat; the waterholes offer the area’s best opportunities for both large & small game sightings.
+Following our departure from Djuma, we will travel, with a brief overnight in Johannesburg, to Namibia, where we will spend time capturing images of the impressive wildlife of Etosha National Park, you will be photographing the wildlife of this massive area as they thrive in their natural habitat; the waterholes offer the area’s best opportunities for both large & small game sightings.

 Etosha National Park is home to some of the most common & at the same time some of the rarest wildlife species.
 Etosha means “place of dry water” & refers to a flat pan of about 5000 square kilometres which can be seen from space!